IcebergThings/VM-76/ASM76/spec.md

 **BIOS** is an acronym for Basic Input/Output System, of course.

-You need to set memory *IO + 0xA* (0x40000A, one byte) to 0xFF first in order to make it work.
+You need to set bit 7 of $110 to 1 first in order to make it work.

 Instruction | Description
 ----------- | -----------